DarjaLeonova/DarjaLeonova/README.md

 I’m software engineer with focus on full-stack development.

-I'm coding about a year, I started with little bit of everything.
+I'm coding for about a year, I started with a little bit of everything.
-After my little journey around programming languages I decided to learn more about C#. <b> Below you can check more about my skills <b/> 👇
+After my short journey around programming languages, I decided to learn more about C# <b> Below you can check more about my skills <b/> 👇

 Why I started programming?
 Well.. 😄